Tutorials and Examples for the SimilaritySearch.jl package

-Here you will find several examples for the SimilaritySearch.jl package in Jupyter and Pluto notebooks.
-These notebooks can also be accessed from Github's repository.
+Here you will find several examples for the SimilaritySearch.jl package.

 Installation